JuxtNorth/AgencySite/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## Known Issues
+- Using animejs version 2.0 because of a bug in v3.9.? that won't update a js object.
+Fix: Check if that issue still exists, if no, upgrade using `pnpm i animejs`